MGT-404: Sport and Special Events Incident Management🔗

 This course emphasizes the unique aspects of response to an incident occurring during a sports/special event, including considerations for business continuity and after-action activities.
 You will learn the skills necessary to effectively manage an incident by applying and implementing a multi-disciplinary management team approach as described in the National Incident Management System (NIMS).
-The course concludes with a practical application, role-play exercise that can be customized to the facility in which the course is delivered.
+At the end of the course, a practical application exercise can be customized to the facility where the course is held.

-This course represents a cooperative effort between The University of Southern Mississippi's National Center for Spectator Sports Security and Safety (USM/NCS⁴) and the Texas A&M Engineering Extension Service's National Emergency Response and Recovery Training Center (TEEX/NERRTC), a member of The Texas A&M University System.
+This course represents a cooperative effort between The University of Southern Mississippi's National Center for Spectator Sports Safety and Security (USM/NCS⁴) and the Texas A&M Engineering Extension Service's National Emergency Response and Recovery Training Center (TEEX/NERRTC), a member of the Texas A&M University System.

 - National Incident Management System

 - IS-200.B: ICS for Single Resources and Initial Action Incidents, ICS-200 or equivalent basic Incident Command System training.
 AWR-167: Sport and Special Event Risk Management or equivalent training/experience

 Students must register and bring a copy of their SID number to class.
 Register online here.